activisthandbook/activisthandbook/articles/organising/facilitating.md

 **Small groups or pairs:** Splitting into small groups can help more people participate actively in the meeting.
 It gives people a chance to work out their thoughts before coming back to a whole group discussion.
 Explain clearly what you want people to discuss in their small groups, how much time they have and what they will need to feed back afterwards.
 Nominating a facilitator in each small group can help them stay on track.

 **Breaks and energisers:** Breaks give people time to move around, process information or work out their thoughts.
 Build in regular breaks, or offer a quick group game.

-For more facilitation ideas, and tips for troubleshooting meetings, see our longer [**Facilitating Meetings**](https://www.seedsforchange.org.uk/facilitationmeeting) guide.

 ## External resources